Los Angeles crime family: Battle of Sunset Strip

 The number of high-profile murders and gangsters moving into the West Coast, combined with the recall of Mayor Frank L. Shaw because of corruption charges related to organized crime, caused law enforcement to stop accommodating the Mafia.
 In the late 1930s, California Attorney General Earl Warren took command of a tough assault on Dragna's empire, most notably shutting down the gambling ships run by Anthony Cornero.
 On February 14, 1950, the California Commission on Organized Crime singled out Dragna as the head of a crime syndicate that controlled crime in Southern California.
 Soon after, several of his family members were arrested for the bombing of Mickey Cohen's home.
 Dragna fled the state and was wanted for questioning.
 He later surrendered, and was questioned in the Kefauver hearings along with Roselli and Bompensiero, but denied all accusations against him.
-Dragna's family however, remain strong throughout the early 1950s.
+Dragna's family however, remained strong throughout the early 1950s.